GitHub-AmanBhardwaj/Scholarly-Epistemic-Engine/README.md

 ## Overview

-This repository contains the source code and execution environment for the paper: **"A Four-Stage Retrieval-Augmented Generation System for Semantic Knowledge Elicitation"**.

 The Scholarly-Epistemic-Engine is an advanced Retrieval-Augmented Generation (RAG) framework designed to address information overload in scientific literature.
 By orchestrating a vast corpus of nearly 90,000 arXiv cs.AI papers (1993–2024), this system transitions from a baseline naive RAG (V1) to a highly optimized, faithfully grounded synthesis engine (V4) utilizing query expansion, cross-encoder reranking, and Large Language Model (LLM) fusion.

 > **Note on Data Availability:** The execution scripts and framework are hosted here.
-The full 50+ GB processed dataset and pre-computed ChromaDB vector embeddings are hosted separately on Hugging Face.
+The full processed dataset and pre-computed ChromaDB vector embeddings are hosted separately on Hugging Face.
 See the [Data Availability](#data-availability) section for access.

 ---